Werx Academy

-Instead of waiting until installation, contractors bill for eligible materials once they’re delivered and properly documented.
-Owners gain visibility into project readiness while contractors avoid tying up cash in inventory.
+You do not wait until installation to bill.
+You invoice for eligible materials once they are delivered and documented.
+Owners see the project is ready, and you avoid tying up cash in inventory.

 - Invoice materials before installation with proper proof